wesselb/wesselb.github.io/publications.md

         note="Uncertainty & Robustness in Deep Learning (UDL), ICML 2021 Workshop on"
     %}
     {% include publication_entry.html
-        file="publications/Foong, 2021, How Small Can PAC-Bayes be in the Small Data Regime.pdf" authors="Foong, A. Y. K., Bruinsma W. P., Burt D. R., and Turner R. E." year="2021"
+        file="publications/Foong, 2021, How Tight Can PAC-Bayes be in the Small Data Regime.pdf" authors="Foong, A. Y. K., Bruinsma W. P., Burt D. R., and Turner R. E." year="2021"
         title="How Tight Can PAC-Bayes be in the Small Data Regime?"